ovinc/imgseries/README.md

 images.read(10)        # read image number num=10 into numpy array
 images.show(10)        # show image in a matplotlib graph

+# Interactive views of images ------------------------------------------------
+images.animate()       # see image series as a movie (start, end, skip options) images.inspect()       # browse through image series with a slider (same options)

+# Define display options -----------------------------------------------------
+# (see details in notebook)
+images.contrast.define()
+images.colors.define()
+images.save_display()  # save rotation and crop parameters in a json file images.load_display()  # load rotation and crop parameters from json file

 # Define global transform applied on all images (rotation + crop) ------------
 # (see details in notebook)
 images.rotation.define()